Codyvanzandt/beautiful-jekyll/_posts/2020-12-01-advent-of-code-1.md

 There's no need to use the walrus here, but it's a fancy and fun little feature worth knowing about!

-## The Efficient Data-Structure-y Itertools-y Solution
+## The Efficient Data-Structure-y Itertools Solution

 Lets change the problem such that we need to find *three* numbers `(a,b,c)` that add up to `target` instead of two.
 In this case, we can combine our set-based and itertools-based solutions to solve